ffund/tcp-ip-essentials/lab-dynamic/icmp.md

 ## Routing experiments with ICMP

-For this experiment, we will reuse the same network as in the previous experiment.
+In this section, we will explore the various ways in which routers use ICMP.

 ### Prep - set up gateway on each host